cicl-stanford/counterfactual_decisions/README.md

 Door state changes are defined in `code/experiment/experiment.json`.
 Each JSON string contains:
 - `"num"`: the trial number (`1` to `18`)
 - `"path"`: the path chosen (`"red"` or `"blue"`)
 - `"door_changes"`: list of door state changes expressed as another JSON string with time steps as properties and a list of locations of doors that will switch states on that time step as values.
-Doors are marked by the square immediately to their left.
-For example, `{"1": [[3, 0], [3, 2]]}` means that on the first time step, the doors located to the right of squares `(3, 0)` and `(3, 2)` will switch states.
+Doors are marked by the square immediately to their left with the origin at the top left.
+For example, the two doors in the grid above are located at (5, 0) and (5, 2) and `{"2": [[5, 0], [5, 2]]}` means that both would open on the second time step.

 Feel to make your own grids and trials, and test the simulation models on them!